vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 }
 {% endhighlight %}

-The second function we need to override is `GetColumnsOverride`.
-It is called by the host system every time it needs the actual columns to represent the data.
-In our example we have fixed columns, so we just create a collection of columns and return the collection to the caller.
-Depending on the use case columns can also be returned dynamically depending on certain parameters the user is providing.
-We will discuss parameters in the second part of the series.
+Next, we override the `GetColumnsOverride` method.
+This method defines the columns of the table.
+Each column has a name and data type.

+The columns in our list never change, so we return a simple collection of columns.
+But you can also [make the columns dynamic](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html)---changing based on the parameters that the user provides.
 Beside the name the only thing that represents a column is the data type: Number, String, or Boolean.

 {% highlight csharp %}
 protected override CustomListColumnCollection GetColumnsOverride(CustomListData data)